benlau/quickflux/README.md

-# QuickFlux - Inter-Process Communication / Message Queue for Qt/QML
+# QuickFlux - Message Queue for Qt/QML

 [![Build Status](https://travis-ci.org/benlau/quickflux.svg?branch=master)](https://travis-ci.org/benlau/quickflux)

-QuickFlux is an Inter-Process Communication / Message Queue solution for Qt/QML.
+QuickFlux is a Message Queue solution for Qt/QML.
 It is also an implementation of Flux Application Architecture (from Facebook).
 By using this library, users may write their QML application in a Flux way.

 Features

- 1. Singleton Message Queue per QML Engine.
+ 1. Singleton Message Dispatcher/Queue per QML Engine.
  2. Write QML application in a Flux way.
  3. Utility function for C++ code to listen on QML event.